Ambulance Victoria Board

 Board Member

-His previous positions include President of the Pharmacy Guild Victoria Branch 2006-2011, Chair of Gold Cross Products and Services Pty Ltd, Chair of Return of Unwanted Medicines, Board member of Guild Insurance and Superannuation and Meridian Lawyers, as well as several other board positions in the community and the pharmaceutical industry.
+His previous positions include President of the Pharmacy Guild Victoria Branch 2006-2011, Board Chair of Gold Cross Products and Services Pty Ltd, Board Chair of Return of Unwanted Medicines, Board member of Guild Insurance and Superannuation and Meridian Lawyers, as well as several other board positions both in the community and the pharmaceutical industry.

 Board Member